RyanWelly/RyanWinter1/README.md

-2nd year student at Victoria University of Wellington, majoring in Mathematics and Statistics.
+3rd year student at Victoria University of Wellington, majoring in Mathematics and Computer Science.